tonyjurg/BHSaddons/docs/features/aliyotnum.md

 ## Feature values

-Either a number (string) or empty when not part of a parasha.
+A number (string) between '1' and '7' when part of a parash.
+The feature value is empty when verse is not part of a parasha.